 LG C2 OLEDs

 If you’re looking for an impressive TV, we recommend turning your attention to LG’s 2022 C2 model.
-The 4K TVs touts support for Nvidia G-Sync and AMD FreeSync variable refresh rate tech, along with a 120Hz refresh rate and low input lag.
-They also boast a settings pane dubbed “Game Optimizer,” which conveniently brings together a host of game-centric settings — refresh rate, latency, etc. — for quicker access.
+The 4K TV touts support for Nvidia G-Sync and AMD FreeSync variable refresh rate tech along with a 120Hz refresh rate and low input lag.
+It also boasts a settings pane dubbed “Game Optimizer,” which conveniently brings together a host of game-centric settings — refresh rate, latency, etc. — for quicker access.

 LG’s QNED Mini LED TV

 OLED prices aren’t for everyone.
-If you want something that’ll still look amazing, LG’s QNED Mini LED lineup has many of the same perks for less.
-The Mini LED backlighting allows for better contrast, dynamic HDR, and improved color accuracy over LG’s previous LCD TVs.
-(You can find out more info here).
-Crucially for gamers, they have HDMI 2.1 ports with 120Hz support at 4K resolution.
+If you want something that’ll still look amazing, LG’s Class 83 Series QNED Mini LED lineup offers many of the same perks for less.
+The Mini LED backlighting allows for better contrast, more brightness, dynamic HDR, and improved color accuracy over LG’s previous LCD TVs.
+Crucially for gamers, they also have HDMI 2.1 ports with 120Hz support at 4K resolution.